Electron recollisional excitation of OCS$^+$ in phase-locked $\omega + 2\omega$ intense laser fields: Introduction

 Using phase-locked two-color ($\omega + 2\omega$) laser fields is a simple and powerful method to obtain spatial asymmetry in laser fields and to investigate the ionization and dissociation mechanisms irrespective of polar or non-polar molecules~\cite{Song2015, Doblhoff-Dier2016, Endo.JESRP.2016, Endo.PCCP.2017, Hasegawa2022}.
 An electric field of a phase-locked $\omega + 2\omega$ laser field can be expressed as

 where $F_\omega (t)$ and $F_{2\omega} (t)$ are the envelope functions of laser fields with the carrier frequencies of $\omega$ and $2\omega$, respectively, $\phi_\text{CEP}$ is the CEP of the fundamental $(\omega)$ pulse, and $\Delta \phi$ is the phase difference between the $\omega$ and second harmonic $(2\omega)$ pulses.
-Examples of the $\omega + 2\omega$ laser electric fields at different combinations of $\phi_\text{CEP}$ and $\Delta \phi$ are shown in Figs.~\ref{fig:experimental}(a) and (b).
+Examples of the $\omega + 2\omega$ laser electric fields at different combinations of $\phi_\text{CEP}$ and $\Delta \phi$ are shown in Figs.~\ref{fig:laserfields}(a) and (b), respectively.
 The asymmetry of the laser electric fields depends on $\Delta \phi$, but not on $\phi_\text{CEP}$.
-When the one-color laser fields are employed, the electrons are ejected symmetrically along the laser polarization direction.
-In contrast, the phase-locked $\omega + 2\omega$ laser fields enable us to obtain the asymmetric electron and fragment momentum distributions along the laser polarization direction.
+When the multi-cycle one-color laser fields are employed, the electrons are ejected symmetrically along the laser polarization direction.
+In contrast, the phase-locked $\omega + 2\omega$ laser fields enable us to obtain the asymmetric electron and fragment momentum distributions along the laser polarization direction~\cite{Song2015, Doblhoff-Dier2016, Endo.JESRP.2016, Endo.PCCP.2017, Hasegawa2022}.

-In this paper, photoionization of carbonyl sulfide (OCS) molecules in the phase-locked $\omega + 2\omega$ intense laser fields has been investigated by the photoelectron-photoion coincidence (PEPICO) three-dimensional momentum imaging technique to clarify the effects of electron recollision on molecular excitation in intense laser fields.
-The direction of electron ejection and its dependence on the shapes of laser electric fields have been measured and compared with a classical trajectory Monte Carlo (CTMC) simulation with a potential calculated using density functional theory (DFT).
+In this paper, photoionization of carbonyl sulfide (OCS) molecules in the phase-locked $\omega + 2\omega$ intense laser fields has been investigated by the photoelectron-photoion coincidence (PEPICO) three-dimensional momentum imaging technique to clarify the role of electron recollision in populating electronically excited cationic states in intense laser fields.
+The direction of electron ejection and its dependence on the shapes of laser electric fields have been measured and compared with a classical trajectory Monte Carlo (CTMC) simulation with a potential energy surface for a photoelectron calculated using density functional theory (DFT).